metricly/hugo-www-site/content/careers/front-end-engineer.md

 ---
-title: "Front-end Engineer"
+title: Front-end Engineer
-layout: "info"
+layout: info
-description: ""
+description: ''
 header-light: true
 hide-cta: true
-careers-department: "UI/UX"
+careers-department: UI/UX

 ---
 #### About Metricly

-Metricly is a SaaS-based adaptive monitoring solution that helps organizations monitor cloud services, applications, infrastructure, and public cloud costs.
-Metricly's advanced machine learning algorithms learn the behavior and workload patterns of your environment to optimize your resource allocation, reduce your cloud spending, and identify performance anomalies that matter to your business.
-To learn more and start a free trial, visit: [www.metricly.com](/).
+Metricly provides tools and coaching to users throughout their cloud journey to safely and easily control their public cloud spending.
+The Metricly platform provides tools addressing the 6 major disciplines of cloud cost management: Administration, Billing Analysis, Idle Resources, Right Sizing, Reservations, and Capacity Monitoring.
+Our tools leverage real-time capacity metrics and deep learning analytics to identify opportunities for optimizing cloud resources and reducing AWS spend—without the typical hassles or consulting fees.

+We are headquartered in Reston VA (Washington D.C. area) with remote employees in multiple US states and countries.
+The company is growing rapidly and funded by leading venture capital investment firms that specialize in financing Software as a Service (SaaS) providers.

 #### Our Stack

--   Amazon Web Services, Docker
+* Amazon Web Services, Docker
--   Cassandra, Elasticsearch, Kafka, Redis, Spark
+* Cassandra, Elasticsearch, Kafka, Redis, Spark
--   Java 8, Spring Boot, Node.js, Ember.js
+* Java 8, Spring Boot, Node.js, Ember.js

 #### The Opportunity